 - Asset purchases

-- You can claim GST on second-hand items even if the seller is not registered*
+- You may be able to claim GST on second-hand items even if the seller is not registered*

 - You can claim the GST upfront on assets purchased on finance